Junior firefighter: National groups

 In Australia, state based volunteer bush firefighting organizations run cadet programs.

 In the Austrian fire departments the Feuerwehrjugend acts as a reservoir for young members as voluntary firefighters.
 Boys and girls can begin from an age of 8 or 10 years (depending on federal state) and change with 15 years in the active service.

-In Chile, the cadet brigades is for the youth from 12 to 18 years (depending on the company's general regulations), they are taught discipline, how to use firefighter items, history of firefighters, first aid, traditions, etc. When they are 18 years old they pass to volunteer firemen without any type of process depending on the department, they get their own uniform and are generally lead by a lieutenant instructor, and the rest of the instruction team, and formed by Cadets.
+In Chile, the cadet brigades is for the youth from 12 to 18 years (depending on the company's general regulations), they are taught discipline, how to use firefighter items, history of firefighters, first aid, traditions, etc. When they are 18 years old they pass to volunteer firemen without any type of process depending on the department, they get their own uniform and are generally led by a lieutenant instructor, and the rest of the instruction team, and formed by Cadets.
 Most companies in Chile have their own cadet brigade.

 In the Netherlands, the Jeugdbrandweer is for the youth from 12 to 18 years.
 Because of insurance problems, members are not allowed to stay a junior firefighter after their 18th birthday.
 They are, however, not allowed to become actual firefighters before they are 21 years old.
 Because officially the Dutch Junior Fire Department is a recruitment program, this has been criticized.
 Though many fire stations individually organise an agreement so that junior firemen can stay (for example, as an instructor) between their 18th and 21st birthday.
 Dutch Junior Fire Departments play matches and tournaments against other junior firefighter sections from other fire stations throughout the entire country.
 It's a tradition to camp with the junior firefighter sections in the summer.
 This happens with other junior firefighter sections, and sometimes even with junior firefighter sections from different countries.